geirfp/CMI-5_Spec_Current/cmi5_spec.md

 ## 9.4 Object
 An Object MUST be present, as specified in this section, in all "cmi5 defined" statements.

 Except for Statements with the Satisfied verb, the Object in a cmi5 defined statement represents the AU.
-When the Object is the AU, the value of the Object's "id" property for a given AU MUST match the activityId defined in the launch URL.
+When the Object is the AU, the value of the Object's "id" property for a given AU MUST match the activityId defined in the Launch URL.

 In Satisfied statements, the Object represents a Block or Course.  (see 9.3.9 - Satisfied)